 Working in teams, students develop audio and video products for an external client.
 Activities include: audience, client, and market analysis; product design, planning, production, and testing; and project management.
 Students present project results to reviewers.
-Students who are unable to complete the course successfully may make one additional attempt.
+Students who do not complete the course successfully may make one additional attempt.

-Prerequisites: Completion of all other Audio/Video Production degree requirements with grades of C or higher.
+Prerequisites: Completion of all other Audio/Video Production degree requirements with minimum grade C for all.